smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 *right here, right now*

 4) djoy:
-	 - pwd on error is giving E_USAGE (0), but show error be 0?
-	 - cmd not found exit code is 0
-	 - if exit_codes are implimented everywhere, these should be checkable by 'echo $?' now :)
 	 - cating heredoc show give the heredoc input but i dont get anything back

-33) this isn't right..
-minibleh:echo sdkjfs  |<
-minishell: syntax error nothing after pipe sdkjfs

 5)
 missing frees somewhere.. using this test: